ScottA27/Portfolio-Project-5/README.md

 ## Objective

 The objective of this project is to allow footballing fans from all walks of life to come together and to be able to share their memories of the sport with others.
-The website allows users to create, read, update, delete both posts and comments.
+The website allows users to create, read, update, delete both posts and comments upon creating an account.
 The posts on the website are in order from newest at the top to oldest at the bottom, with users also able to filter content using the search bar or the feed and liked pages respectively.
 Users are also able to follow each other and like other users posts.

 ## Site User's Goal